Brantley Dam: Structure

 The concrete section has a central overflow spillway controlled by six radial gates that give a maximum discharge capacity of 352000 ft3 per second.

 The dam's outlet works have two 4 by 4 ft conduits with a capacity of 1230 ft3 per second.

 Reservoir

-The dam impounds the Brantley Lake in an area that extends about 16.5 mi above the dam.
+The dam impounds Brantley Lake in an area that extends about 16.5 mi above the dam.

 Benefits include irrigation, flood control, fish and wildlife enhancement, and recreation.

 A part of the dam and surrounding land form the Brantley Lake State Park.

 Brantley Lake has 335054 acre.ft of capacity assigned to flood-control functions.